Hai4320/How-mobile-cross-platform-works/README.md

 ## Native

-First we will overview about Android and IOS platform architecture.
+First, we will overview Android and IOS platform architecture.

 ### 1. Compilation Process

-**What is Compilation Process:**
+**What is the Compilation Process:**

 <img src="https://github.com/user-attachments/assets/b1c4a273-e0a2-4370-9a0b-708277584116" width="500"/>